 For some workers, who are likely to return to the workplace in the near future, the current period of homeworking will still be 'temporary'.

-However, for others, it might be clear that it is now likely to be 'long-term' - perhaps because COVID-19 restrictions mean a return to work is unlikely for some time to come, or because an individual has agreed with you that they will now work from home permanently.
+However, for others, it might be clear that it is now likely to be 'long-term' - perhaps because COVID-19 restrictions mean a return to work is unlikely for some time to come, or because an individual has agreed with you that they will now work from home for a significant further period, or permanently.

 If you would like advice on whether homeworking is now likely to be classed as 'long-term' for any of your workers, please contact us.